Cherdenko/WaveView/README.md

 [![Android CI](https://github.com/Cherdenko/WaveView/actions/workflows/android.yml/badge.svg)](https://github.com/Cherdenko/WaveView/actions/workflows/android.yml)
 This is a forked repository.
 Original can be found @ https://github.com/gelitenight/WaveView/ Gradle was updated to the latest version as well as the migration to androidx for the example. lib is jitpack.io ready and can be included in your project like so:
+For some reason jitpack is not working for this artifact. you can either download @ the release section or maybe give me a hint of what i'm actually doing wrong
 ```
 implementation 'com.github.Cherdenko:WaveView:1.0.1-patched:sources'
 ```